gaissmai/bart/README.md

 ## CREDIT

+Standing on the shoulders of giants.

 Credits for many inspirations go to the clever guys at tailscale, to Daniel Lemire for the super-fast bitset package and to Donald E. Knuth for the **ART** routing algorithm and all the rest of his *Art* and for keeping important algorithms in the public domain!

+And last but not least to the Go team who do a wonderful job!

 ## LICENSE